 3.1.
 Scanning Electron Microscopy (SEM)

 Using SEM, differences in surface topography of electron beam-treated gelatine hydrogels (40 kGy) with ALP concentrations of 0, 1.25 and 2.5 mg/ml were analysed after 6 days of mineralization in CaGP (Figure 1).
 The gelatin control samples (unmineralized and ALP/CaGP-free) show a uniformly smooth surface topography.
 The surfaces of the samples with 0 mg/ml ALP in CaGP are also relatively smooth in appearance.
 However, their surface display a less uniform morphology as sporadic deposits and inhomogeneous sections can be observed.
 Despite this, both ALP-free sample groups differ significantly from the ALP-mineralised samples presenting a rougher surface morphology.
-In general, SEM imaging of both 1.25 and 2.5 mg/ml ALP samples demonstrate successful ALP-induced enzymatic mineralisation.
+In general, SEM imaging of both 1.25 and 2.5 mg/ml ALP samples demonstrated successful ALP-induced enzymatic mineralisation.
 Mineral deposits of irregular shape and size were tightly compact and homogeneously distributed over the surface of the gelatin samples with characteristic diameters of 100 to 500 nm.
 No obvious correlation between ALP concentration and mineral deposit size was detected.